To a person viewing global Christian missions in the last four hundred years, two things will stand out:

 Within Protestantism, no one theological tradition stands out as having had more missionary zeal than any other.
-People growing up in churches with an Arminian heritage think it odd that movements with heritage in Calvinism would have an aggressive missionary vision.
-From an arminian perspective, it is puzzling that a Calvinistic theology with its emphasis on election could produce missionary consciousness.4 It has done so, however.
+People growing up in churches with an Arminian heritage think it odd that movements with roots in Calvinism would have an aggressive missionary vision.
+From an Arminian perspective, it is puzzling that a Calvinistic theology with its emphasis on election could produce missionary consciousness.4 It has done so, however.
 Or take the ecumenical movement, that monster that was so denounced within evangelical circles.
 John Mott, a prime mover in the ecumenical movement, was a missionary statesman and mobilizer.
 Peter Beyerhaus and other important missions theologians have also been part of the ecumenical movement.

 Such wide theological diversity should not be taken to mean that one's theological underpinnings are irrelevant to the task of world evangelism.
 A drift from forming theological foundations on the part of some denominations has led to a retreat from aggressive missionary outreach by those denominations.
 Still, we must acknowledge that the Christian missionary force is a very heterogeneous one theologically.
 Theological orientation is by itself a very undependable predictor of one's missionary interest and vision.

 The second theological factor standing out in the past four hundred years has been the development of theologies of mission.
 Andrew Seumois points out: "Systematic research in the field of mission theology is a relatively recent development."5 This has meant, among other things, the development of a new vocabulary for talking about missions.
-Words like missiology, syncretism, dialog, faith mission, indigenous church, people movements, cultural baggage and overhang, homogeneous unit and may others form an important part of the language missionaries use to talk about strategy, methodology, and even theology.
+Words like missiology, syncretism, dialog, faith mission, indigenous church, people movements, cultural baggage and overhang, homogeneous units, and many others form an important part of the language missionaries use to talk about strategy, methodology, and even theology.